 Purchase Price Allocation

 Purchase price allocation determines how the total deal value gets distributed among different assets and tax categories.
 This allocation affects the buyer's future tax deductions and accounting treatment.
-Buyers typically want to allocate more value to depreciable assets like equipment and intangible assets, which creates larger tax deductions over time compared to goodwill.
+Buyers typically allocate more value to depreciable assets, such as equipment and intangibles, which yields larger tax deductions over time than goodwill.

 Common allocation categories include: